Apply for this licence

 The council may add other conditions to your licence, eg improving the standard of your facilities.
 They will let you know when you apply.

-If you disagree with any conditions the council set, you can appeal to the Residential Property Tribunal.
+If you disagree with any conditions the council sets, you can appeal to the First-Tier Tribunal.